Sign Up

 Conclusion

-Fortunately, HBV vaccination, engineering and workplace controls, Standard Precautions, hand hygiene, respiratory hygiene and cough etiquette, the use of PPE, and safe injection practices, can significantly reduce the risk of exposure to and transmission of bloodborne pathogens.
+Fortunately, HBV vaccination, engineering and workplace controls, Standard Precautions with hand hygiene, respiratory hygiene and cough etiquette, PPE, and safe injection practices can significantly reduce the risk of exposure to and transmission of bloodborne pathogens.
 Also, post-exposure treatment can effectively reduce the risk of developing HBV or HIV infection from occupational exposure to these pathogens.

 Select one of the following methods to complete this course.